 Scott has been a Learning Specialist with Rapid City-based Technology & Innovation in Education for more than ten years.
 During that time, he co-developed and now co-directs the WoLakota Project which provides resources and training for schools throughout South and North Dakota and elsewhere in the implementation of Native American Essential Understandings and Culturally Responsive Education.
 A key part of his work is facilitating Circles of Trust in which individuals come together in retreat to engage in respect-filled conversation and personal storytelling.

 Scott performs occasionally in the Black Hills region, but his focus is primarily on songwriting, recording and producing via his indie-studio, Dancin’ Moon, at his home in Spearfish Canyon.
 His work spans genres including folk, rock, blues, bluegrass, jazz, Americana, pop, AltGospel, orchestral soundtrack, acoustic instrumental, rap, and now through he and his wife's band, Nanapapa, "Children & Family" music.
 His goals in songwriting and composing are the same as they were in his poetry—to explore, to expand, to work through challenging experiences and to mark a clear trail he can follow back home… or that others can follow and extend.
-Scott loves connecting with his community here at home in the Black Hills and has also enjoyed building a digital community around the globe through platforms such as Spotify, Apple Music and CD Baby.
+Scott loves connecting with his community here at home in the Black Hills and has also enjoyed building a digital community around the globe through platforms such as Amazon, Spotify and Apple Music.

 All of his work can be accessed at www.ScottSimpsonMusic.com.